 Once your direct report fills out their Career Hub, it's time to hold 1-on-1 meetings with them to discuss findings and make a plan moving forward.
 This section walks through how to prepare for Career Hub-based conversations with your team, and what topics to discuss during these meetings.

-Effective performance management starts with role clarity and creates a foundation of psychological safety, the invisible force behind all high performing teams.
+Effective performance management starts with role clarity and creates a foundation of psychological safety, the invisible force behind all high-performing teams.

 A role clarity conversation is a critical initial meeting between a manager and each team member that occurs at the beginning of the relationship.
 The goal is to create as much clarity and shared agreement as possible about what the job entails, including all responsibilities, objectives, projects, and tasks.